He's from when "fast food" was HARDER to get!!!

 Our small plastic Neanderthal toy is just the right size replica for your prehistoric life shoebox diorama.
 This little caveman model will fit in a shoe box along with other examples of extinct life from the Earth's past.
-Add a cave woman, few plastic animals, rocks, plants, grass, make a river or stream from anything that strikes your imagination, and there you go - a scene of life on our planet as it might have been thousands or millions of years ago.
-Our plastic toy caveman is made of solid plastic and is quite durable.
-Be sure to take a look at our other prehistoric figurines including neanderthals.
+Add a cave woman, a few plastic animals, rocks, plants, grass, make a river or stream from anything that strikes your imagination, and there you go - a scene of life on our planet as it might have been thousands or hundreds of thousands of years ago.
+Our plastic toy cave people are made of solid plastic and are quite durable.
+Be sure to take a look at our other prehistoric figurines, including other Neanderthals.

-Originally depicted by both popular culture and the scientific community as dark-skinned, hairy, over-muscled brutes, new evidence now suggests that neanderthals were more likely light-skinned with no more facial or body hair than modern humans.
-While neanderthals were significantly stronger than modern humans, examinations of neanderthal skulls show that the cranial capacity of neanderthals were as large as modern humans, allowing the theory that neanderthal brains were at least as large, and possibly larger, than modern human brains.
-Far from thoughtless brutes, it is now concluded that neanderthals existed in large social groups, had a language, and were capable of producing advanced tools and problem solving.
-Were you to see a neanderthal man in a modern setting, dressed in jeans and a tee shirt, you would probably think nothing more extravagant than "that dude really works out".
+Originally depicted by both popular culture and the scientific community as dark-skinned, hairy, over-muscled brutes, new evidence now suggests that Neanderthals were more likely light-skinned with no more facial or body hair than modern humans.
+While Neanderthals were significantly stronger than modern humans, examinations of Neanderthal skulls show that the cranial capacity of Neanderthals were as large as modern humans, allowing the theory that Neanderthal brains were at least as large, and possibly larger, than modern human brains.
+Far from thoughtless brutes, it is now concluded that Neanderthals existed in large social groups, had a language, and were capable of producing advanced tools and solving problems.
+Were you to see a Neanderthal man in a modern setting, dressed in jeans and a tee shirt, you would probably think nothing more extravagant than, "That dude really works out."

 This blog is sponsored by Tapir and Friends Animal Store.